Codecademy/docs/.github/ISSUE_TEMPLATE.md

 Please write a summary of the issue, including information such as:

 - Which topic and/or file is raising concerns?
-- For entry request, send a link to the GitHub folder where the entry should live.
+- For entry request(s), send a link to the GitHub folder where the entry should live.

 Please also include relevant motivation and context:
 -->